-Although it was 21 F, it didn’t feel that cold as birders assembled at the Maxwell NWR headquarters for the Central New Mexico Audubon field trip.
+Although it was 21 F, it didn’t feel that cold as birders assembled at the Maxwell NWR, one of the sites featured in Birding Hot Spots of Santa Fe, Taos and Northern New Mexico, headquarters for the Central New Mexico Audubon field trip.
 As people arrived – most having driven from Albuquerque that morning – we began ticking off species.
 Two Northern Flickers flew into a nearby tree, an American Goldfinch called from the top of a cottonwood, and meadowlarks seemed to be everywhere.

 “We’re going to head down the road to Lake 13,” trip leader Jim Mosley explained.

 We hadn’t gone far, when we pulled over to scope out a Red-tailed Hawk perched on a power pole down a refuge side road.
 A little further along, we stopped to watch seven Wild Turkeys bob along at the base of the levee.

 An American Kestrel helicoptered from a brush pile twig.

 From the Lake 13 parking area, we observed an immature Bald Eagle.
 I showed one birders the drawings of eagles at different years of development from my Sibley’s app on my phone.
 We concluded that the eagle was a 2nd year.

 Someone spotted a shrike perched on a stick quite a distance from the parking area.
 Even with a scope, we were not able to discern whether it was a Loggerhead or a Northern.

 A quarter of a way around Lake 13, we stopped to look out.
 There was a lone Ring-billed Gull in first winter plumage.
 A few Northern Shovelers plied the area nearby.